 This policy is applicable to all staff, volunteers, contract workers, spectators and guests of the Club on all premises and places of work occupied by the Club.

 The purpose of this policy it to ensure that Girvan Football Club complies with the Equality Act 2010 and to ensure that disabled people falling within the definition of the Act are treated equally and fairly.

 In line with the Equality Act 2010, in this policy:

-• DISABILITY refers to a physical or mental impairment which has a substantial and long-term adverse effect on his ability to carry out normal dayto-day activities. • DISABLED PERSON refers to a person with such a disability. • DISCRIMINATION refers to treating someone with a disability less favourably than he treats others whom have no disability, and that treatment cannot be shown to be justified in relation to the activities or circumstances involved.
-Policy
+- Discrimination refers to treating someone with a disability less favourably than he treats others whom have no disability, and that treatment cannot be shown to be justified in relation to the activities or circumstances involved.

 When considering persons for employment or as a volunteer Girvan Football Club will not discriminate against a disabled person: